HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/migrate/c_3_ways_to_upgrade.md

 :   Migrating configuration changes and other customizations is entirely manual with this approach, so it requires careful record keeping and a thorough understanding of the processes involved in applying the changes to the new setup.

-:   A tutorial \(whitepaper\) by a technical advisor that steps you though this approach can be found here: [Upgrading from Connections 6.5 to 7: Side by Side](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0093267).

 In-place upgrades
 :   For smaller environments, the in-place upgrade is the easiest option with the lowest risk, as long as known, working backups/snapshots are available should you encounter an issue.
-Running the Installation Manager update function preserves some of the configuration and changes that you made in 6.5 CR1.
+Running the Installation Manager update function preserves some of the configuration and changes that you made in 8.0.
 These changes – file-related settings such as round-trip editing, quotas, proxy configuration, and so on – are stored in XML and other data formats and kept or extended during upgrade.

-:   If you plan to continue with Cognos Metrics in Connections 7, an in-place upgrade is your only option, as you cannot install Cognos in Connections 6.5 or 7.
-With the in-place approach, your Metrics configurations are not affected by the Update function in the installation program.

 Hybrid upgrades
 :   The hybrid upgrade uses the same process as the in-place, except that in a new environment identical to that in production.
 As with the side-by-side, you gain the benefit of migrating remaining customizations and testing them before switching it to production.

 :   This "mirrored" type of set up was the approach used by the Connections team in their internal environment.
 For more information, see [Considerations for an in-place or hybrid upgrade](c_inplace_upgrade_considerations.md).

-A tutorial \(whitepaper\) by a technical advisor that applies to both in-place and hybrid upgrades can be found here: [Upgrading from Connections 6.5 to 7](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0090051).

-**Note:** For the in-place and hybrid approaches, upgrading from a version earlier than 6.5 CR1 requires additional tasks beyond the scope of this documentation.
-For these situations, see the Knowledge Article [Road map for Upgrading Connections to 7.0](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0076286).

 ## Comparing the approaches {#section_ors_bvv_pqb .section}